Preston Minster: Interior

 The arcades in both the nave and chancel are carried on quatrefoil piers.
 Both the nave and chancel have hammerbeam roofs.
 At the west end of the church is a gallery supported by timber piers.
 The altar is by Francis Roberts, and it incorporates the base of an older pulpit.
 The east end of the north aisle forms a regimental chapel, and is separated from the rest of the aisle by iron screens decorated with red roses; it dates from the later part of the 20th century and was made by Trapp Forge.
 On the west wall of the church is a large painting of the Sermon on the Mount executed in 1956 by Hans Feibusch.
 In the baptistry is a painting dated 2003 by George Melling.
+The church includes a notable stained-glass artwork by Brian Clarke, a memorial window commissioned by the Preston Guild to commemorate its 1972 Guild Year and as a tribute to Alderman Fred Gray, was designed 1973–74 and installed in the latter part of 1974.
+The three-light window is notable for featuring one of the earliest uses of silkscreen-printing onto mouth-blown glass, and possibly its first expression in the United Kingdom, incorporating photographic passages including a street scene from the 1972 Preston Guild processions.

-The stained glass includes windows by William Wailes dating from the 1850s and, under the tower, a window by Shrigley and Hunt dated 1907.
+The church is also appointed with windows by William Wailes, dating from the 1850s and, under the tower, a window by Lancastrian firm Shrigley and Hunt dated 1907.

 The earliest memorial is a brass dated 1623.
 Elsewhere there are memorials to members of the Hoghton family, and in the tower is the tomb-recess of Thomas Starkie Shuttleworth who died in 1819.
 There is also a wall monument by J. Theakston to Revd Roger Carus Wilson, who died in 1839, carved with reliefs of the five Preston churches built during his incumbency.
 The three-manual organ, dating from 1864, was rebuilt in 1872 by Gray and Davison.
 In 1889 it was rebuilt by William Hill and Son and moved from its position in the west gallery to the north of the chancel.
 The organ was rebuilt in 1965 by Hill, Norman & Beard, and repairs were carried out by Harrison & Harrison in 1972.
 In 1989 David Wells carried out a comprehensive rebuilding.

 The tower contains twelve bells cast by the Whitechapel Bell Foundry.
-The heaviest eight in were cast in 1920 for Holy Trinity, Bolton.
+The heaviest eight were cast in 1920 for Holy Trinity, Bolton.
 These were transferred to Preston in 1997 with the addition of two trebles.
 Two further trebles were added in 2003.
 The original ring of six bells, cast by Thomas Mears II in 1814 and Mears & Stainbank in 1934, were removed from the tower and later installed at Southminster Presbyterian Church, Pittsburgh, Pennsylvania, in the United States, where they now form a ring of eight.